-How a presenter can use Post It! to shape the content of a session
+How a presenter can use Post It! to learn what attendees want to talk about

 Before the session begins, give each participant a single sticky note and a pen.
 Ask the audience to write down the one topic they would like explored or question they would like answered during the session.
 Give everyone a couple of minutes to write their response and collect the notes as they are completed.
 As you collect the notes, browse their contents and mentally categorize their contents into broad themes.
 For example, some attendees ask specific questions, some may want an overview of your topic, and some may want you to cover one particular aspect.
 Once all the notes have been collected, briefly read each note out loud and add it to a cluster of similar notes on the wall next to you.
 You may find a note that is unique and needs to be placed by itself.